pymeasure/leco-protocol/glossary.md

     Some piece of hardware controlled via ECP.

 Director
-    The main controller orchestrating the whole thing, see {ref}`components.md#director`.
+    A component which takes part in orchestrating a (i.e. ECP-controlled) measurement setup, see {ref}`components.md#director`.

 Driver
     A driver offers a standardized interface to communicate with some hardware (possibly via some intermediate object), see {ref}`components.md#driver`.